 Of course, it all comes down to preferences, but we've tried a lot of different alternatives ourselves over the past two years, and the conclusion is that the design and comfort of the strap/band/cuff absolutely matter!
 In fact, our British BfR Pro Ambassador and guest blogger James Ruckley has been through the same trying to find the perfect occlusion straps; read more about his experience here).

 Below are some of the things we have taken into consideration as we designed the BfR Pro ARMS for ourselves and you…

-As BFR training becomes increasingly popular within the fitness and for rehabilitation more products will naturally hit the market, but the quality of them varies greatly.
-Most of the current products come in a “one-size fits all” mentality which may be fine for you.
+As BFR training becomes increasingly popular within fitness and for rehabilitation, more products will naturally hit the market, but the quality of them already varies greatly.
+Most of the current products come with a “one-size fits all” mentality, which may be just fine for you.
 Indeed, our own BfR Pro LEGS is a one-size product as this made sense to us in the case of leg training.

 However, we decided to focus on offering a customised arms product in different sizes to match the needs of the individual, and this is how our top teller BfR Pro ARMS came to be.
 This makes it not only more comfortable to wear but also a lot nicer to look at from an aesthetic point of view without half of the band flapping around your arm as you work out.
 (If you're as vain as we are from time to time, you'll surely appreciate this!).